• Skip to primary navigation

 Flour additions: I am adding salt as a flavour enhancer.

-Fat: the pastry needs fat to help with the richness and I am using unsalted plant based butter.
+Fat: The pastry needs fat to help with the richness, and I am using unsalted plant-based butter.
 Sub with dairy butter if you are not dairy intolerant.

 For the Lemon Filling